-Additionally, your child may be experiencing problems with a relationship, may be making statements about poor self worth or hopelessness, may be questioning their identity and reason for living, or showing signs of behavioral issues, such as impulsivity and unpredictability.
+Additionally, your child may be experiencing problems with a relationship.
+He or she may be making statements about poor self worth or hopelessness.
+Your child may be questioning their identity and reason for living, or showing signs of behavioral issues, such as impulsivity and unpredictability.

 Counseling or psychotherapy is commonly used to treat unhealthy coping methods, such as cutting.
 Counseling can take the form of one-on-one sessions with your child, family sessions, or a combination of the two.
 There are many different types of psychotherapy treatments, including:

 - Cognitive behavioral therapy (CBT), which identifies and replaces unhealthy behaviors and beliefs.